Publish Or Perish | The Uncertainty Of Publishing In Academic Journals

 As you can imagine, the pressure to publish can be very high.
 Unfortunately, getting published is becoming very difficult.
 Researchers have to wait several months or even years to see their work published.
 It is not surprising that publication delay is the top concern for authors.

 One of the main problems is that publishers struggle to find reviewers.
-They receive more and more papers every year but it is becoming very difficult to find the right reviewers.
-75% of journal editors say that “finding reviewers and getting them to accept review invitations” is the hardest part of their job.
+Publishers receive more and more papers each year, but it’s becoming challenging to find the right reviewers.
+In fact, 75% of journal editors say that finding reviewers and getting them to accept review invitations is the hardest part of their job.

-There are multiple reasons but a key one is the lack of incentives for reviewers.
-Most reviewers agree that greater recognition and career incentives to peer review would have a positive impact on the overall efficacy of the peer review process.
-What about economic incentives?
-While some scientific publishers routinely report profit margins approaching 40% on their operations, economic incentives for reviewers are extremely rare.
+There are multiple reasons for this, but a key one is the lack of incentives for reviewers.
+Most reviewers agree that greater recognition and career incentives to peer review would positively impact the overall efficacy of the peer-review process.
+But what about economic incentives?
+While some scientific publishers routinely report profit margins approaching 40% on their operations, financial incentives for reviewers are extremely rare.

-Orvium is the web platform that connects researchers and publishers with trusted reviewers to accelerate publishing along with a fair and incentivized peer review.
+Orvium is the web platform that connects researchers and publishers with trusted reviewers to accelerate publishing with a fair and incentivized peer review.
 By becoming a peer reviewer, you can:

 - Increase quality and transparency: By keeping track of all the activity that happens in the paper and the publication life-cycle.
 We use blockchain technologies to establish an independent, decentralized and immutable time-stamped proof of what is happening in the publication process.

 Good news!
-We have already released our platform!
-Academics and researchers can submit their papers to Orvium and send it to peer review.
-We have also integrated our platform with the blockchain and it is possible to proof of stamp your work in the blockchain and incentivize reviewers with tokens.
-We keep adding features every month, stay tuned :)
+Academicians and researchers can submit their papers to Orvium and send them to peer review through our platform.
+Additionally, our platform also works with blockchain, and it’s possible to proof stamp your work in the blockchain and incentivize reviewers with tokens.

 Manuel Martin, Antonio Romero, and Roberto Rabasco are the founding team behind Orvium.
 Together they have 20 years of experience working in research for CERN, one of the largest research laboratories in the world, and many years working for leading technology companies like Volkswagen, Just Eat and ASOS.